wasmi-labs/blog/content/posts/wasmi-v1.0/index.md

 #### Cargo Timing Reports

-Below you can see the `cargo` timing reports of:
+Below you can see the `cargo` timing reports for:
 `cargo build -p wasmi --no-default-features` [^5]

 | Wasmi 0.32 | Wasmi 1.0 |